hdemmer/rand2rand/README.md

-# rand2rand
+# When Random Is Too Random

-When Random Is Too Random
+A talk I gave at DevGAMM Minsk in November 2019.